-With properly prepared data to fuel the engine of information production, the next task is an engineering one: to ensure that information production systems operate as part of a harmonious, elegantly designed whole.
+With properly prepared data to fuel information production, the next task is an engineering one: to ensure that information production systems operates efficiently & effectively.
 Data processing is an intensive, resource-hungry task where the application of engineering principles can help optimise the production of information so that it is efficient, effective, scalable and performant.

-The digital expectations of management and end users / consumers, make it even more important to ensure that information production and data circulation is not constrained at any point within the data domain, especially where cloud and bandwidth is concerned.
+The digital expectations of management and end users or consumers, means that data circulation should not be constrained at any point within the domain, especially where cloud and bandwidth is concerned.
 Cloud is a commoditised service and thus subject to change.
 Networks are prone to service provision bottlenecks.
 So data migration, workflow modelling & master information concepts (consistent with strategic information requirements) are important aspects of the successful engineering & management of data-centric cloud (or hybrid) platforms ,

-Data-centric platforming is the way forward for digital but it must produce reliable information at scale, at speed across an evolving ecosystem if it is to meet digital expectations.
-To achieve that with piecemeal systems is a huge challenge.
+Platforming is a common way forward for digital but platforms must produce reliable information at scale, at speed across an evolving ecosystem if they are to meet digital expectations.
+To achieve that with piecemeal systems is a huge challenge if information architecture remains the ad hoc organic environment which is usually the case.
 F1 performance requires holistic design, smart engineering, innovating with state-of-the-art interoperable components, to produce winning thrust for skilled drivers.

 Data engineering is the application of engineering principles to ensure optimal flow, collection, availability, processing & protection of data as a business-critical resource.
 The smooth, consistent, routing & flow of data throughout its lifecycle is an essential aspect of a healthy, data-centric ecosystem.